 - September 2017: Germany will hold a federal election

-- In 2014 far-right leader Marine Le Pen took a loan from a Moscow-based lender, First Czech Russian Bank, to pay for National Front expenses [Bloomberg].
+- In 2014 far-right leader Marine Le Pen took a bad credit installment loans guaranteed approval from a Moscow-based lender, First Czech Russian Bank, to pay for National Front expenses [Bloomberg].
 Le Pen has called Russia’s annexation of Crimea “legal” and has favoured a Trump-Putin-Le Pen alliance.

 - France’s Pro-Russia TV (2012-2015), funded by the Kremlin, was staffed by editors with close ties to the National Front [FA], including Gilles Arnaud (a former regional advisor to the party) and Alexandre Ayroulet (former head of the National Front of Youth).
 Russia’s Ambassador to France Aleksandr Orlov facilitated the deal between Arnaud and the Russian state media [II]

 - April 2015: TV network TV5Monde taken off air due to powerful cyber attack, attributed to the Russian hacker group APT 28 [BBC].

 - February 2016: Marine Le Pen’s National Front asks Russia for a €27 million loan to help it fight the upcoming presidential and parliamentary elections in 2017 [Politico].

 - December 2016: state-sponsored RT (formerly Russia Today) receives $19 million from the Russian government in order to start a French-language channel [HP].

 - January 2017: WikiLeaks intervenes in the French election campaign by releasing thousands of documents related to centre-right candidate Francois Fillon [FP].

 - January 2017: The French defence ministry announces that in 2016 it was subject to 24,000 external cyber attacks, and that the threat “has become serious, including against our own military systems” [Telegraph].